Enricobazzi/Lynxtrogression_v2/README.md

 ### Variant Calling from aligned reads

 Genotypes of all the samples were extracted from the individual alignments and joint into a unique VCF file as described in [variant_calling](variant_calling.md)

+### Variant Filtering

+The variants contained in the VCF file were filtered following these criteria:

+  1. Variants from repetitive and low complexity regions
+  2. Indels and non-biallelic variants
+  3. Substitutions from reference species (non variant SNPs with AF=1)
+  4. Variant quality filters, as GATK standard practices
+  5. Depth $$
+  6. Missing Data $$

+I describe these steps in [variant_filtering](variant_filtering.md)